chunyang-wen/chunyang-wen.github.io/_posts/2019-11-05-python-setup.md

 #### name, version, description, author

-These fields are the Common information of your package.
-Usually we put information in package's `__init__.py` and read from there instead of hard code them here.
+These fields are the common information of your package.
+Usually we put information in package's `__init__.py` and read from there instead of hard coding them here.

 #### packages